bahmutov/test-vue-hackernews/README.md

 })
 ```

 The traditional rule of thumb tells developers to write small tests with a single assertion per test.
 But at Cypress we have invested a lot of time into [helpful error messages](https://www.cypress.io/blog/2017/07/26/good-error-messages/).
 Not only the test runner is going to tell exactly the reason why a test fails, on CI it will take a screenshot automatically!
-Plus video recording is turned on by default - thus you will _see_ the failure.
-So I feel comfortable testing entire scenarios rather than individual steps in my end-to-end tests.
+Plus video recording is turned on by default - thus you will _see_ the steps leading to the failure.
+So I feel comfortable testing entire scenarios rather than individual actions.

 Here is another such scenario.
 There are comments for each news item.
-I should be able to click on the comments link, see comments, then go back to the main list.
+I should be able to click on the comments link, read the comments, then go back to the main list.
 First, I need to know the selector of the comments link.
 Rather than "hunting" in the DevTools, I can click on "CSS Selector Playground" target icon and then on the desired item.

 ![CSS Selector Playground](images/selector-playground.png)

-The playground tool suggests a little cumbersome string `cy.get(':nth-child(1) > .meta > .comments-link > a')`, but we can split this a little into `cy.get('.news-item').first().find('.meta .comments-link')`.
+The playground tool suggests selector string `cy.get(':nth-child(1) > .meta > .comments-link > a')`, but we can split it up into `cy.get('.news-item').first().find('.meta .comments-link')`.
 When we click on the link, we are going to the comments page.
 There is a (brief) loading spinner and then the comments appear.
-Finally, we can back to the "Top" news page by using navigation links.
+Finally, we can go back to the "Top" news page by using a navigation link.

 ```js
 it('goes to comments and back', () => {